CHOQUEQUIRAO

 5. DAY 5 Rosalina Beach – Cachora

-Leave the campsite after breakfast to start the two to three hour climb to Chiquisca, and back to Abra Capuliyoc, close to where you’ll have lunch.
-Lastly, in the afternoon, continue on the two-hour return route to Cachora, where private transportation will be waiting to take you back to Cusco.
-Estimated arrival time in Cusco is 9.00pm.
+We will leave the campsite after breakfast to start the 2- to 3-hour climb to Chiquisca, and back to Abra Capuliyoc, close to our lunch spot.
+Then, we will continue in the afternoon with our 2-hour return route to Cachora, where our private transportation will be waiting to take us back to Cusco (estimated arrival time 9:00 p.m.).

 Daily Trek Statistics